List of Winnie-the-Pooh characters

-This is a list of characters appearing in the “Winnie-the-Pooh” books and the Disney adaptations of the series.
+This is a list of characters appearing in the "Winnie-the-Pooh" books and other adaptations, including Disney's adaptations of the series.

-Main
+Characters from the original books

 Winnie-the-Pooh

-Winnie-the-Pooh, or Pooh for short, is an anthropomorphic, soft-voiced, cuddly, loveable and quiet bear and the main protagonist.
+Winnie-the-Pooh, Pooh Bear or Pooh for short (voiced by Sterling Holloway in 1966–1977, Hal Smith in 1979–1989 and Jim Cummings in 1988–present), is an anthropomorphic, soft-voiced teddy bear.
 Despite being naïve and slow-witted, he is a friendly, thoughtful and sometimes insightful character who is always willing to help his friends and try his best.
 A prime motivation is his love for honey, which quite often leads to trouble.

-In the books, Pooh is a talented poet, and the stories are frequently punctuated by his poems and "hums".
+In the books, Winnie the Pooh is a talented poet, and the stories are frequently punctuated by his poems and "hums".

 He is humble about his slow-wittedness, but comfortable with his creative gifts.

 In the Disney adaptations, in which the character's name lacks hyphens, Pooh has a soft voice, wears a red shirt and his catchphrases are "Oh, bother!" and "Think, think, think".
-He has been voiced by Sterling Holloway (1965–1977), Hal Smith (1981–1986), and Jim Cummings (1988–present).
 Cummings reprised his role for the Christopher Robin film.